Presenting at Paideia

 - arrive at your presentation room 10 to 15 minutes before your panel begins - listen respectfully to your fellow presenters

-- demeanor is important - professional attire is required
+- demeanor is important - professional attire and preparation is required

 - contact information should be readily available